cbcrg/tcoffee/docs/tcoffee_quickstart_regressive.rst

 ********
-Exemples
+Examples
 ********

 Fast and accurate
 =================

-In the following exemple, the regressive alignment is used to align the sequences in FASTA format.
+In the following example, the regressive alignment is used to align the sequences in FASTA format.
 The tree is estimated using the mbed method of Clustal Omega (-reg_tree=mbed), the size of the groups is 100 (-reg_nseq=100) and the method used to align the groups is Clustal Omega:

 ::